-Name and Municipality of Residence Position with the Investment Manager Length of Service with the Investment Manager Roger S. Glassco Toronto, Ontario Chairman, President and Chief Executive Officer 30 years Trevor McHaney Toronto, Ontario Managing Director, Chief Portfolio Strategist and Chief Compliance Officer 1 year
+Name and Municipality of Residence Position with the Investment Manager Length of Service with the Investment Manager Roger S. Glassco Ajax, Ontario Chairman and Senior Portfolio Manager 34 years Robert Furse Toronto, Ontario Chief Executive Officer 2 years David Marshall Toronto, Ontario Chief Operating Officer, Chief Compliance Officer, and Portfolio Manager 3 years

 Roger S. Glassco began his investment career as an account executive with a large national brokerage firm in Vancouver, B.C.
 There, he became the company's top producer and rose to become the manager of its Manitoba operations.
-His over 40 year career includes serving institutional clients in England and continental Europe.
+His over 40-year career includes serving institutional clients in England and continental Europe.
 He became a founding officer of the investment counseling subsidiary of a large financial institution, responsible for individual clients, trusts, estates, benefit plans and small pension funds.
-In 1989, he joined Vestcap and is currently the Chairman, President, Chief Executive Officer, a director, and a member of the Investment Committee.
+In 1989, he joined Vestcap and is currently the Chairman and Senior Portfolio Manager, a director, and a member of the Investment Committee.